openzipkin/brave/README.md

 to a back-end system for storage and visualisation.
 Metrics supports multiple back-ends but the sink implementation today supports
 [graphite](http://graphite.wikidot.com).

-If you use the `ZooKeeperTraceSampler` from `brave-tracesampler-zookeeper` module you can enable/disable tracing or adjust sample rate using [ZooKeeper](http://zookeeper.apache.org) as also indicated on the drawing.
+If you use the `ZooKeeperSampler` from `brave-sampler-zookeeper` module you can enable/disable tracing or adjust sample rate using [ZooKeeper](http://zookeeper.apache.org) as also indicated on the drawing.